-Reasonable force will only be used when the risks involved in doing so are outweighed by the risks involved in not using force.
-'There will be times when the only realistic response to a situation will be restraint or restrictive intervention.
-In a school, if a young child is about to run into a busy road, for example, or a pupil is attacking a member of staff or another pupil and refuses to stop when asked, then reasonable force to stop this may be necessary.
-Reducing the need for restraint and restrictive behaviour June 2019.'
+Using positive behaviour support and other alternatives which can de-escalate challenging behaviour, and tackle the reasons for it at source, is the focused approach at Fox Wood.
+There will, however, be times when the only realistic response to a situation will be restraint or restrictive intervention.
+In a school, if a young child is about to run into a busy road, for example, or a pupil is causing harm to others or them self and refuses to stop when asked, then reasonable force to stop this may be necessary.
+But wherever possible, it should be avoided; and proactive, preventative, non-restrictive approaches adopted in respect of the behaviour that challenges.
+'Reducing the need for restraint and restrictive behaviour June 2019.'